anthonyackermans/UnityToolExtensions/README.md

 # UnityToolExtensions
-A set of tool extensions for the Unity package manager
+A set of tool extensions for the Unity package manager.

 <H1>Installation</H1>
 - Clone the github link https://github.com/anthonyackermans/UnityToolExtensions.git <br>